daleao/sdv/Taxes/README.md

 If used together with [Walk Of Life](../Professions) and the player has the Conservationist profession, the professions' tax deduction perk will change from a % value increase to all items, to a more immersive % deduction of taxable income.
 Environmentalist activities can be used to deduct taxable income up to 100%.
 This means that farmers can be tax-exempt by collecting enough trash from oceans or rivers.

+Upcoming income taxes can be checked by running the console command `txs do income`.

 ### Property Tax